Wondering what to do in Big Sur? I’ve covered you. Here’s a complete guide to the best things to do in Big Sur in California.

 But, Big Sur is probably most famous as one of the most scenic routes in the world.

-Big Sur is world-renowned for the striking parks with amazing hiking and biking trails, unspoiled nature reserves with awe-inspiring redwood forests, flower-filled meadows and secluded beaches, wonderful hot springs, untouched nature sanctuaries with rare plants, trees, and wild animals like raccoons, skunks, bobcats, squirrels, black-tail deer, and birds like belted kingfishers and dippers.
+Stunning Big Sur is world-renowned for the striking parks with amazing hiking and biking trails, unspoiled nature reserves with awe-inspiring redwood forests, flower-filled meadows and secluded beaches, wonderful hot springs, untouched nature sanctuaries with rare plants, trees, and wild animals like raccoons, skunks, bobcats, squirrels, black-tail deer, and birds like belted kingfishers and dippers.

-So if you a nature lover and if you are wondering what to do in Big Sur, be at peace.
+So if you are a nature lover and if you are wondering what to do in Big Sur, be at peace.
 Big Sur is a heaven on earth for outdoor enthusiasts.

 There are many awesome things to do in Big Sur, but some of the best things to do in Big Sur are: see the iconic Bixby Bridge, admire spectacular McWay Falls, explore pristine beaches, streams, meadows, rivers, waterfalls, forests, camp, hike the trails, scuba dive… In short, enjoy the beauty of the wilderness, and witness the splendor of the wildlife.